 I personally think these recommendations neglect to tell the full truth about saturated fats.
 Cholesterol is important and even healing in moderation.
 Low cholesterol levels can be worse than high levels in some cases!
 If you have high cholesterol, this is a sign that your body is trying to repair itself and experiencing inflammation, but eating the cholesterol itself isn’t causing the issue.

-On a 2,000-calorie diet, 7 percent of calories from saturated fats would equate to about 140 calories.
 In my opinion, and the opinion of many health professionals too, saturated fats like coconut oil are some of the healthiest foods on earth and there isn’t a need to limit your intake so drastically — especially considering coconut intake has been linked to heart health and low levels of diseases in general in traditional populations.

 What most experts do agree on is ditching packaged foods and focusing on monounsaturated fats, polyunsaturated fats (especially omega-3s) and natural saturated fats in moderation.
 Eat fish, especially oily fish, at least twice a week (about eight ounces a week) for their supply of omega-3 fatty acids that are linked to reduced risk of sudden death and death from coronary artery diseases.
 Use extra virgin olive oil or coconut oil in place of refined vegetable oils and enjoy plenty of nuts, seeds and avocados.